grafana/clickhouse-datasource/README.md

 ## Configure the data source in Grafana

-Follow [these instructions](https://grafana.com/docs/grafana/latest/datasources/add-a-data-source/) to add a new ClickHouse data source, and enter configuration options:
+Follow [these instructions](https://grafana.com/docs/grafana/latest/datasources/add-a-data-source/) to add a new ClickHouse data source, and enter configuration options.

+**Note:** this plugin uses the [native ClickHouse TCP interface](https://clickhouse.com/docs/en/interfaces/tcp/) to connect and run queries.
+Make sure you configure the server address and port accordingly.

 ### Configure the data source with provisioning